andrebore0/DES-Implementation/README.md

 # (En) DES-Implementation

 This is a GitHub repository for an implementation of the Data Encryption Standard (DES) algorithm in C++20.\
-DES is a symmetric-key block cipher that was widely used for encryption of electronic data in the 1970s and 1980s.
+DES is a symmetric-key block cipher algorithm that was widely used for encryption of electronic data in the 1970s and 1980s.

 ### Source
 The implementation in this project is based on the description of the algorithm found at https://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm.